 Almost all referenced Analyzer 2 functions can be found in the ribbon menu under Transformations or Export.
 The path to each function is mentioned in brackets to facilitate orientation in the ribbon menu.
 You can find more information about each transformation or export utility in the respective Analyzer 2 User Manual topics.
 The manual can be accessed in Analyzer 2 via Help > User Manual.

 Additional functions, the solutions, are mentioned as well in this guide.
 Solutions are not part of the Analyzer 2 installation and need to be installed separately.
 We offer a defined package of solutions (individual or all-in-one installer) as free download from our website.
 After installation, you can find those solutions under the path specified in brackets.
-If a solution is described as ‘available on request’, you can receive it by email from Brain Products Scientific Support.
 After installation, you can find some documentation for each solution in Analyzer 2 under Solutions > Solutions Help.

 1D and 3D Acceleration Sensor

 The data output of the acceleration sensor delivers one channel for each movement dimension.
 This means that you will get a single channel for the one-dimensional acceleration sensor and three output channels for the three-dimensional sensor.
 Therefore, in the latter case there will be separate channels for the x, y and z directions.

 A typical goal of analyzing the acceleration signal would be to identify the onset of a movement.
 This could be done by detecting the time point at which an acceleration in the direction of movement is initiated.